You've heard it thousands of times shopping in the mall.

 You'll have control over your mind and more importantly....you'll have control over your ability to sell your products.

+And to find out how to greet your customer, view my lesson here.
 Try it and let me know your progress.